antonwierenga/activemq-cli/README.md

   - regex (lists messages whose body match the regex)

 Example:`list-messages --queue foo`

+*For this command activemq-cli creates a temporary mirror queue to ensure all messages are listed.*

 ### move-messages
 Moves messages from a queue to another queue.